schellingerhout/schellingerhout.github.io/_posts/2017-07-25-getting-started-with-r5.md

   - R
   - Tutorial
 ---
 Often we have the need to arrange data in a structure with rows and columns, or we need to represent a collection of vectors.
-R has a built matrix type that allows us to create a basic structure of rows and columns
+R has a built-in matrix type that allows us to create a basic structure of rows and columns
 <!--more-->